rocket-pool/RPIPs/RPIPs/RPIP-dp-max-increase.md

 ## Abstract

-This RPIP proposes increasing the Deposit Pool maximum balance from approximately 18,000 ETH to 1,000,000 ETH by updating the on-chain parameter:
+This RPIP proposes increasing the Deposit Pool maximum balance from approximately 18,000 ETH to 24,311,044 ETH (20% of total ETH) by updating the on-chain parameter:

-`deposit.pool.maximum = 1_000_000 ether`
+`deposit.pool.maximum`

 This RPIP is required to enable such an on-chain vote.
+Note that the specific value of 24,311,044 ETH is 20% of total ETH (effectively this is turning off the maximum) and is meant primarily for signalling.

 ## Motivation